April O'Neil: Teenage Mutant Ninja Turtles (2012 series)

-Mae Whitman voices the teenage April O'Neil in the 2012 computer-animated series.
+Mae Whitman voices April O'Neil in the 2012 animated series.
 Her shoulder-length bright red hair with flowy bangs is tied with a white ponytail holder which becomes undone, at times, if she is under great stress or rage.
-Unlike her previous counterparts, she is a sixteen-year-old teenager (as opposed to being a young adult in her late twenties) and possesses exceptionally strong psychic powers, which she eventually learns to develop more and increase drastically throughout the fourth season.
-This is due to her being a half human, half Kraang-mutant as her mother was abducted and experimented on by the Kraang before she was born.
+Unlike her previous counterparts, she is a 16-year-old teenage girl and possesses exceptionally strong psychic powers, which she eventually learns to develop more and increase drastically throughout the fourth season.
+This is due to her being a half human, half Kraang-mutant as her mother was abducted and experimented on by the Kraang before she was born, including making her immune to mutagen.
 Her inherent psionic abilities are first hinted at in Episode 7, "Monkey Brains", when she had detected that a mutant-monkey was, in fact, a human scientist; merely saying that she "sometimes get a feeling about things", implying that she possesses extrasensory abilities as well.
 It even enabled her to hear far off sounds that Splinter, with his superhuman hearing, could not.

 Rise of the Teenage Mutant Ninja Turtles (2018)

 April O'Neil has been changed into a streetwise teenage girl in the 2018 cartoon, Rise of the Teenage Mutant Ninja Turtles.
-She is voiced by Kat Graham, and is now African-American in ethnicity.
+She is voiced by Kat Graham, and is now mixed race in ethnicity.
 This version of April also performs a variety of odd jobs around New York while helping the turtles in any way she can.
 In Rise of the Teenage Mutant Ninja Turtles: The Movie, April starts going to college studying journalism similar to previous portrayals.

+Tales of the TMNT (2024)

+April appears in Tales of the Teenage Mutant Ninja Turtles, a follow-up 2d-animated series sequel to Teenage Mutant Ninja Turtles: Mutant Mayhem, with Ayo Edebiri reprising her role from the latter film.